 How to watch the MLB All-Star Game for free

-Our favorite indoor antennas cost around $20–$60, which is a great investment for baseball fans.
-After all, you’ll need FOX again to watch select MLB playoff games and the entire 2022 World Series.
-Even the upcoming MLB at Field of Dreams game is on FOX, so you might as well go the distance and get an antenna.
+Our favorite indoor antennas cost around $20–$60—an excellent investment for baseball fans.
+After all, you’ll need FOX again to watch select MLB playoff games and the entire World Series.

 If you’re looking for more MLB All-Star Week coverage, head to our Best Streaming Services for Sports guide.
 There, you’ll find a wide variety of live TV streaming services that offer MLB Network and ESPN.
 Some services—like fuboTV and YouTube TV—even offer free trials that you can take advantage of for the Midsummer Classic.